delaneyj/datastar/backends/go/site/static/md/examples/store_changed.md

 `data-on-store-change` is a special event that is triggered when the store changes.
 This is useful for updating the UI when the store changes.
 In this example we update the `clicks` store with a new value.
 This triggers a re-render of the `clicks` span element.
 You can still use the `throttle` and `debounce` modifiers to control the rate of updates even further.
 In this case we are sending the store changes to the server to update the lifetime total clicks the server has seen.

-**Note**: The `.public` modifier is used to only trigger this event when public signals are updated.
+**Note**: The `.remote` modifier is used to only trigger this event when remotely viewable signals are updated.
 This is useful for not sending data that is not needed to the server.
 To look at the details run `console.log(JSON.stringify(ds.store.value,null,2))` in the browser console.
 You should see something like

 ```json
 {